 - all the apps she uses

 Another reason to take pictures is for yourself – to understand your mistakes and to learn from them.
-This is specially important when you have learned a new treatment like lash lifting or a new lash style – take before/after pictures and also pictures of different stages of the treatment.
-When you have time you can always look back at them and analyse if there is anything you are unhappy with what the exact problem was and correct it easier.
+This is especially important when you have discovered a new treatment like lash lifting or a new lash style – take before/after pictures and pictures of different treatment stages.
+Then, when you have time, you can always look back at them and analyze if there is anything you are unhappy with and what the exact problem was and correct it easier.